The Gun in Betty Lou's Handbag: Plot

-Betty Lou Perkins is a meek librarian in New Orleans who nobody pays much attention to, in particular her husband, Alex.
-A criminal kingpin is killed in cold blood, and Betty Lou happens to find the murder gun.
-She is so mousy, however, that she cannot even get the police to listen to her, including Alex, who is a detective.
-In sheer frustration, she not only produces the gun, but also announces that she is the one who committed the crime.
+Betty Lou Perkins is a meek librarian in New Orleans who is ignored by everyone, including her uninspiring police detective husband Alex.
+A criminal kingpin is killed in cold blood, and Betty Lou finds the murder gun.
+She goes to the police station to tell them about the gun, but no one listens to her until she actually fires the weapon at a trash can in the bathroom.
+However, when the other characters (including Alex) don't know she can hear them, they all agree that she is innocent because she's too boring and timid to ever do anything at all, let alone anything wrong.
+A fed-up Betty tells them she killed the guy and gets arrested to their complete shock.

 Behind bars, Betty Lou meets a variety of hardened and colorful characters.
 Rather than intimidate her, they actually increase her self-confidence.
 Once she is released, she begins to dress, speak, and act differently.
-Unfortunately for her, criminal acquaintances of the victim assume she must have confessed to the murder for a reason.
+Unfortunately for her, mob-connected acquaintances of the victim assume she must have confessed to the murder for a reason.
 They conclude she must be his mistress, and soon, the bad guys want a few words with her ... or worse.
+Meanwhile, Alex very slowly realizes he's been a worthless husband and that there's a real threat to his wife unless he can stop the bad guys.